 Why Nenadi Believes in the Importance of Branding Nigeria

 There are some key benefits to ensuring efforts are put in place to market the different parts of Nigeria both internally and externally.
+Considering the Politics Nigeria can have advantages and disadvantages.
 By having a branding framework in place, there will be a greater understanding of the personality of the country, its educational and economic capabilities, and its human capital.
 It will also allow for the building of a strategy that brings forward the culture of Nigeria, while promoting tourism at the same time.
 To achieve this, however, all local government chairmen and state governors must come together to benefit not just the area that they represent, but in fact the country as a whole.

 Nenadi also believes that doing so will ensure there is greater opportunities for the country to take advantage of emerging technologies.
 Nigeria is still classed as an “information poor” country, with too few functioning websites, and too few people who are online.
 This is something that all areas could work on and they should also use the technology to build their brands.
 Examples include:

 - Kwara State, where Zimbabwean farmers have heavily invested in.
 Additionally, they were able to attract Jay-Z for the ThisDay Music Festival.

 - Abuja, which is the capital of the country.
 The city seems to always be in a state of development but it is only now that people are welcoming the way the development is going.
 Various recreational opportunties are being added, Okada motorcycles have been banned, and London cabs have been imported.
 Meanwhile, there is now an annual carnival and a festival to celebrate unity in Nigeria.